akeneo/pim-docs/cookbook/import_export/create-connector.rst

-How to create a new connector
+How to Create a New Connector
 =============================

-As your catalog, your data sources, channels and the business rules to apply on data are unique.
+Like your catalog, your data sources, channels and the business rules to apply on data are unique.

-That's why a common task is to work on connectors to import and export the PIM data as expected.
+This is why a common task is to work on connectors to import and export the PIM data as expected.

 Akeneo PIM comes with a set of configurable connectors based on re-usable classes and services.

-Main concepts
+Main Concepts
 -------------

 A connector can be packaged as a Symfony bundle.